What is Dry Eye?

 Dry Eye Syndrome, a condition related to dry eyes, affects up to 70% of the elderly population.
 Depending on the demographic studied, it affects 5–34 per cent of individuals to some degree.
 In China, it affects roughly 17% of the population.

-Heal Dry Eyes without
+Heal Dry Eyes without surgery

-Safe & no
+Safe & no side effects

 Hear Experiences of Happy Patients at